-Unlike the Edit Runtime operation in ArcGIS Server Manager, the command utility allows you to migrate image services in addition to map services.
+Unlike the Edit Runtime operation in ArcGIS Server Manager, the command utility allows you to migrate image and geodata services in addition to map services.
 However, there are still limitations on which services can be migrated to the ArcGIS Pro service runtime.
 To identify these services, run the utility in analysis mode.
 The result window and HTML report categorize ineligible services based on their reason for ineligibility.

 Certain raster functions applied to the service or raster data sources in the service will not work with the ArcGIS Pro service runtime, such as Python raster functions written in Python 2 and raster functions with certain color ramps.
 The HTML report does not identify individual services that contain these unsupported raster functions, but the report will notify you that there are services running on the ArcGIS Server site that contain them.
 Before migrating, replace Python 2 functions with Python 3 functions.
 You can migrate these services without removing the unsupported raster functions, but the migrated service won't work properly when accessing those functions.
-If migrated services do not render properly due to unsupported color ramps, contact Esri technical support (in the United States) or Esri distributor (outside the United States).
+If migrated services do not render properly due to unsupported color ramps, contact Esri technical support (in the United States) or your Esri distributor (outside the United States).

 The ArcGIS Pro service runtime supports both dedicated and shared instance types for map services.
 Therefore, during the migration process, the utility assigns an instance type to each migrated map service.
 This is based on the default instance type setting on your ArcGIS Server site.